ferhatvurucu/sonarqube-nomad-pack/README.md

 }
 ```

-- If you're running on Linux, you must ensure to set these values by running the following commands as root:
+- If you're running on Linux, you must ensure that the user running SonarQube can open at least 131072 file descriptors and at least 8192 threads.
+You can set these values dynamically by running the following commands as root:
 ```
 sysctl -w vm.max_map_count=524288
 sysctl -w fs.file-max=131072